clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ========================================================
 incremental: true

 Let's make a table that looks a little less code-y in the output.
 To do this, we'll want to install a **package** called `pander`.
+Packages contain premade functions and/or data we can use.
+R's strength is its wide variety of packages!

 In the console: `install.packages("pander")`.

-* Note that unlike the `library()` command, the name of a package to be installed must be in quotes.
+* Note that unlike the `library()` command, *the name of a package to be installed must be in quotes*.
 This is because the name here is a search term (text, not an object!) while for `library()` it is an actual R object.
-* Once you install a package, you don't need to re-install it until you update R. Consequently, you should not include `install.packages()` in any markdown document or R script!
+* Once you install a package, you don't need to re-install it until you update R. *Consequently, you should not include* `install.packages()` *in any markdown document or R script!*

 Making Tables
 ========================================================